 - Tuesday - 8:00 a.m. - 4:00 p.m.

 - Wednesday - 8:00 a.m. - 4:00 p.m.

 - Thursday - 8:00 a.m. - 4:00 p.m.

 - Friday - 8:00 a.m. - 2:00 p.m.

 During high volume times, we may need to temporarily suspend our walk-in immunization service.

 Clients may pay for vaccines out-of-pocket or bill to insurance.
 JCDHE is a KanCare provider for all managed care organizations: Aetna Better Health of Kansas, Sunflower and UnitedHealthcare Community Plan.
-JCDHE also accepts private insurance from Blue Cross Blue Shield of Kansas City, Cigna, Coventry, Aetna and UnitedHealthcare.
-We do not take insurance from Coventry Advantra or Humana Gold Plus.
+JCDHE also accepts private insurance from Blue Cross Blue Shield of Kansas City, Ambetter, Cigna, Aetna and UnitedHealthcare.
+We do not accept insurance from any Medicare HMO plans.
 Many of the services JCDHE offers are covered by insurance; check your health benefit plan to confirm coverage for payment of services.